Thomas I. Atkins: Politics

-Atkins was first elected to the Boston City Council in 1967.
+Atkins was first elected to the Boston City Council in 1967, becoming the first Black elected to the position.
 The day following the Assassination of Martin Luther King Jr., Atkins convinced Mayor Kevin White not to cancel a James Brown concert that was to be held that evening at the Boston Garden and helped negotiate an agreement between White and Brown to have the concert televised by WGBH-TV.
 White and Atkins hoped that televising the concert would keep angry and frustrated teenagers at home and prevent the looting and rioting that was occurring in other cities.

 The concert has been credited with preventing riots from breaking out in Boston.

 In 1971, Atkins ran for Mayor of Boston.
 He finished in fourth place with 11 percent of the vote.

 On October 26, 1971, Atkins was appointed Secretary of Communities and Development by Governor Francis W. Sargent.
 He was sworn in on November 1, 1971, becoming the first African-American to serve as a state Cabinet Secretary.